ebigelow/SLR-VerbTensors/README.md

-# Learning Low Rank Tensors Representations of Verbs
+# Learning Low Rank Tensor Representations of Verbs

 This is a recreation and modification of